-Facing closure, Wilson Elementary families deliver angry message to superintendent and education commissioner
+Facing closure, Wilson Elementary families deliver angry message to school leaders

 -

-Tamika Jackson speaks to the superintendent while LRSD Communications Director Pam Smith holds the microphone.
+Tameka Jackson speaks to the superintendent with her son Javier, 7, a first grader at Wilson.
+LRSD Communications Director Pam Smith holds the microphone.

 "How dare you?"
 Jackson said to Poore.
 "How dare you choose our community, our neighborhood, our school?
 Our kids matter.
 The teachers there matter.
 The principal matters, and he treats the kids like they matter.
 Like my neighborhood is not important enough to have a thriving school?
 How dare y'all make the decision without us? ...
 I’ve been in the military fighting for my whole country and now I have to come home and fight locally?
 Why?
 This is crazy."

-Note: *An earlier version of this article misspelled the names of Tameka Jackson and Jessyca Sledge.